 All Chase credit cards are subjected to the same general rules, like the 5/24 rule, being able to get approved for at most two Chase cards every 30 days, etc.

-The Chase Sapphire Preferred is currently offering a welcome bonus of 60K Ultimate Rewards points.
+The Chase Sapphire Preferred is offering a welcome bonus of 60,000 Ultimate Rewards points upon completing minimum spending.
 If you don’t yet have the card, there are so many great long-term reasons to keep this card, including bonus points on all kinds of purchases, excellent travel coverage, and awesome points redemption opportunities.

 Hopefully the above answers the question of who is eligible for the Chase Sapphire Preferred.
 If anyone has any other questions on Chase Sapphire Preferred approval, please let me know.

 What has your experience been with being approved for the Chase Sapphire Preferred?

 It's been almost 5 years now for my Chase Sapphire Reserve.
 I wanted to apply for Chase Sapphire Preferred.
 I was denied.
 When I called, I was told that I could not have both Reserve and Preferred at the same time.
 Chase automatically declined my application.